Local islands are reopened on 1 Oct 2020 onwards. All you need to know is here.

 – Tourist beach, or bikini beach

-These stingrays are dangerous to humans, because can sting!
+These stingrays are dangerous to humans because they can sting!
 This is usually due to being stepped on.
 They have a habit of burrowing in the sand, so they are not visible.
-But generally they are fearful.
-In addition to the rays there are young sharks.
+But generally, they are fearful.
+In addition to the rays, there are young sharks.

 A picnic island is located near the beach.
 You can get there by swimming.
 But you should be careful!
 Well on the way to the island there is a strong current that changes every hour.

 The strongest current is in the afternoon; it’s getting lower in the morning and in the evening.
 Some time ago this part of the beach was bigger, but because of the activity of locals the shores began to get washed away, and the sand was washed into the channel.